stroncium/hx-async/README.md

   + Other

-    Use `-D async_readable` comilation flag to make async code more readable.
+    Use `-D async_readable` compilation flag to make async code more readable.

 ## ToDo
   + parallel(...) should support direct assigns, just as async(...)
-  + //TODO in code
   + testing, testing, testing (unit?)
-  + code samples should be added to this file

 ## Further improvements
   + check source code mapping, it may be broken in some cases
-  + better coder mistake detection
-  + more parallel execution options
   + enriching errors with stacktrace-like information
   + some code can be simplified, amount of calls reduced (functions which just check error and call next function which will also check for same errors)